 These and other studies suggest that green tea is a great brain-boosting beverage!

-The brain-boosting properties of a green smoothie depends upon its ingredients.
+The brain-boosting properties of a green smoothie depend upon its ingredients.
 The most common ingredients of green smoothies are:

 - Green leafy vegetables, such as spinach